top of page

 Key Takeaways

-• Leaving furniture in the room can add labor time and additional costs.
+• Leaving bulky furniture in the room can increase labor time and costs.

-• Clear communication with your painting contractor prevents surprises and ensures a smooth process.
+• Clear communication with your painting company ensures a smooth entire process.

 Do Painters Typically Move Furniture?

-Couple sitting on hardwood floor, surrounded by labeled boxes "small" and "large," smiling at each other.
-Bright window in background.
+Couple sitting on hardwood floor, surrounded by labeled boxes.

 A well-prepared room with drop cloths laid out for painting.

 • Move furniture out of the room if possible.
-If space is an issue, push items to the center and cover them with plastic.
+Clear the room or push items to the center of the room and cover them with drop cloths or plastic sheeting.

 • Keep pets and children out of the area.
-This keeps everyone safe and prevents interruptions.
+Keep pets and kids away for safety and an uninterrupted paint job.

 Protective Coverings for Furniture & Floors

-If furniture must stay in the room, we recommend covering it with drop cloths or plastic sheeting.
-We bring our own protective materials, but taping down coverings yourself ensures they stay secure.
-This extra step keeps your belongings protected from paint splatters and dust.
+If furniture stays, we recommend shielding it with drop cloths or plastic sheeting.
+We bring our own protective gear, but securing coverings yourself ensures they stay in place.
+This protects your personal belongings from paint fumes, splatters, and dust during interior painting.

 Storage Solutions During Painting